 Besides the picture of him standing outside Folsom Prison, this is the most iconic photo of Johnny Cash.
-During a performance at San Quentin Prison, music photographer Jim Marshall asked Johnny Cash to take a picture for the warden.
+Collector's Weekly says that during a performance at San Quentin Prison, music photographer Jim Marshall asked Johnny Cash to take a picture for the warden.
 Johnny decided flipping the bird spoke much louder than words.
 It was that moment that the 'Johnny Cash middle finger' photo was born.

 Johnny Cash used country music to voice his concerns.
 Next time you find yourself singing along to "The Man in Black," you won't be surprised to hear lyrics that sympathize with people who were dealt a bad hand in life.

 The famous black and white photo is now on T-Shirts, posters, and even hats.
-I have a T-Shirt with the famous photo printed on it.
+I have a T-shirt with the famous photo printed on it.
+(It's the perfect shirt for a trip to Nashville.)
 Surely music photographer Jim Marshall wasn't expecting the country legend to give him the picture of a lifetime.

 Besides the finger, it was a special day at San Quentin Prison.
 Johnny Cash performed "A Boy Named Sue" and "San Quentin" for the first time live.
 "At San Quentin" received a Grammy nomination for Best Album, but the hit "A Boy Named Sue" won Best Male Country Vocal Performance.